radu-matei/radu-matei.github.io/content/blog/aspnet-core-mvc-signalr.md

 At this moment, MVC uses camel case notation to pass JSON to clients.
 That means that even if on the server you write your class properties with Pascal case notation (as you should!), JavaScript clients would get Camel cased objects.

 This behavior is new to ASP.NET Core and was not present in the older versions when SignalR was used and built, so SignalR and its clients all expect Pascal case objects, while the objects passed between MVC and its clients are camel cased.
-This means we cannot reuse metods across the JavaScript client, thing we cannot tolerate.
+This means we cannot reuse methods across the JavaScript client, thing we cannot tolerate.

 So we are going to make SignalR pass objects in camel case.
 Basically, we are going to "recycle" [this old SignalR GitHub issue](https://github.com/SignalR/SignalR/issues/500#issuecomment-7453751) and adapt it to our versions of ASP.NET and SignalR.